 Transaxles Lab.
 This course is a complete study of operation, construction, diagnosis, and repair of automatic transmissions and transaxles.
 (Class meets day 22-39 of the second semester.)
-Co-requisite: AST 270.

 AST 285 - ASE Exam Prep: Section One.
 This course is designed to update students on the most important areas of vehicle service and to help prepare students for the ASE Automotive Technicians Certification tests.